From White-Collar Criminal to Fraud Investigator

 Distinctive Investigative Approach

-Unlike traditional financial media that reports on existing news or offers commentary, White Collar Fraud conducts original forensic accounting investigations in real-time.
-Rather than analyzing events after regulatory action or media coverage, Antar’s investigations often precede official scrutiny, using primary source documents and forensic accounting methodologies to uncover patterns of potential misconduct as they develop.
+Unlike traditional financial media that reports on existing news or offers commentary, White Collar Fraud conducts original forensic accounting investigations in real-time based on publicly available documents.
+Rather than analyzing events after regulatory action or media coverage, these investigations often precede official scrutiny, using primary source documents and forensic accounting methodologies to uncover patterns of potential misconduct as they develop.

 Recognition and Impact

-Antar’s analyses have proven valuable to law enforcement and regulatory bodies, including the Department of Justice and the Securities and Exchange Commission (SEC), and have been used in class action lawsuits against companies with questionable accounting practices.
+Antar’s analyses have proven valuable to law enforcement and regulatory bodies, including the Department of Justice, the Internal Revenue Service, and the Securities and Exchange Commission.
+They’ve also been put to use by law firms representing plaintiffs in class action cases against companies with shady accounting practices.
 The Journal of Accountancy endorsed his work in December 2008, and the Huffington Post named him among the 25 most influential figures in financial media in June 2012.
-In 2025, Antar’s investigative work formed the basis of an ongoing Department of Justice investigation into mortgage fraud involving New York Attorney General Letitia James.
+In 2025, Antar’s investigative work, published on WhiteCollarFraud.com beginning in February 2025, formed the basis of an ongoing Department of Justice investigation and indictment into mortgage fraud involving New York Attorney General Letitia James.

-Today, Sam Antar continues to serve as a leading authority on white-collar crime, using his experience and expertise to help identify and prevent financial fraud.
+Today, Sam Antar remains one of the nation’s leading authorities on white-collar crime, using his experience and expertise to help identify and prevent financial fraud.
 His transformation from perpetrator to investigator has given him unique insights into the mechanisms of financial crime and the methods needed to combat it.

 © Copyright by Sam Antar.
 All rights reserved.